 Stretching your iliotibial band is always a good idea, even if you don't feel pain.

-Check out this video on how to do a proper stretch for this area.
+Check out this video on how to get a great stretch for this area using a form roller.